UniMath/agda-unimath/FILE-CONVENTIONS.md

 ```

 and immediately after this, any option pragmas, then the module declaration then
-any public imports should be declared.
+public imports, if any, should be declared.
 E.g.

 ````md
 ```agda